Epub vs PDF in 2026: Which Format for Your Self-Published Book? (Complete Guide)

 What's the difference between a normal PDF and a print-ready PDF?

 A print-ready PDF has embedded fonts, images at 300 DPI minimum, asymmetric margins suited for binding, and sometimes a bleed area.
-A PDF exported from Word or a browser doesn't guarantee these elements.
+A PDF exported from Word or a browser doesn't guarantee these elements and will likely be rejected by KDP Print or IngramSpark.

 Will my epub look identical on all readers?